tengu-team/layer-sojobo/docs/tengu.md

 * **succesfull response**:
   - code: 200
-  - message: `'The relation is being removed'`
+  - message: `"The relation is being removed"`
 * **description**:
   Removes the relation between the 2 given applications.
 Checks if the applications exist>